-- Installing YouTube Uploader for CASIO simplifies uploading of movie files you recorded with the "For YouTube" scene to YouTube (page 144). - To stop "For YouTube" recording and return to snapshot shooting, select a different BEST SHOT scene (page 64), or change the recording mode to (Auto) or ((Premium Auto) (page 28).
+- Installing YouTube Uploader for CASIO simplifies uploading of movie files you recorded with the "For YouTube" scene to YouTube (page 148).

-- Movies recorded with the "For YouTube" scene are stored in a special folder to make them easy to locate for uploading (page 153).
-"For YouTube" movies are shot using the image size, recording speed, and quality settings configured in the Movie mode (page 55). - Snapshots cannot be shot (regardless of whether you are recording or not) while the "For YouTube" scene is selected. - A single movie can have a maximum file size of 2,048MB or a playback time of 15 minutes.
-The actual maximum recording time depends on the movie mode used for recording (page 190).
+- Movies recorded with the "For YouTube" scene are stored in a special folder to make them easy to locate for uploading (page 158).
+"For YouTube" movies are shot using the image size, recording speed, and quality settings configured in the Movie Mode (page 64). - Snapshots cannot be shot (regardless of whether you are recording or not) while the "For YouTube" scene is selected. - A single movie can have a maximum file size of 2,048MB or a playback time of 15 minutes.
+The actual maximum recording time depends on the movie mode used for recording (page 196).

-Shooting a Snapshot while Shooting a Movie
+Shooting a Snapshot while Shooting a Movie (Snapshot In Movie)